December 15, 2021

 Navneet’s mother had breast cancer when she was 17, and 20 years later, Navneet self-diagnosed herself with the same illness.

 “Your body is your best friend.
 Another thing, only diagnosis saves lives.
 That’s also our tagline that if l had no mammogram, we have still no mammograms under the age of 50 and when it comes to women under 40, like in our whole team, so it was self-diagnosis.
-If I wouldn’t be aware of my own body, I wouldn’t be giving this interview in front of you,” shared Navneet.
+If I wouldn’t be aware of my own body, I wouldn’t be giving this interview in front of you,” said Navneet.

 Navneet compares her cancer journey to that of her mother’s and draws parallels of advancements in research for her treatment experience.
 She describes the time she and her husband went to the dollar store to prepare for her chemotherapy.

 “We were preparing ourselves.
 But when I was going through the treatment, I realized that there’s a huge difference in how medical sciences have done a lot.” said Navneet.
 “And when it comes to our country, the Canadian medical system, it’s amazing.
-My mom used to throw up a lot.
-I did not throw up a single time.”
+My mom used to throw a lot.
+I did not throw a single time.”

 On December 23rd, Cancer Warrior Canada Foundation is having its fifth annual cancer awareness fundraiser gala at the Canadian Convention Centre in Brampton, where tickets cost $75CAD, and a table of eight is $550CAD.
 The raised proceeds go to breast cancer research and awareness.